 We would like to acknowledge the collective effort in the below guidelines – in particular the thorough presentation of material by HERE Arts Center and the robust research from the Dance Studio Alliance as included in Dance/NYC and Gibney Dance Center.
-New information regarding the nature of disease and prevention of COVID-19 is released ongoingly, and we are working together as a community of arts organizations to adjust our guidelines accordingly.
+New information regarding the prevention of Covid-19 infection and disease is released ongoingly, and we are working together as a community of arts organizations to adjust our guidelines accordingly.
 It is nearly impossible to guarantee protection for any visitor to our buildings by setting guidelines like those below, even when they are followed completely.
 As we work together to create guidance, we also need the full participation of our community to realize the safest possible spaces to continue our work during a global pandemic.
-As HERE so eloquently says: We are all in this together.
+As HERE Arts Center so eloquently says: We are all in this together.

-BAX is pro-vaccination and also realizes this mandate’s scope and implementation leave much to be desired in terms of equity for communities of color and persons with disabilities, many of whom have been the first to be threatened by the pandemic and too often the last to be protected.
-We are involved in several advocacy efforts to address the complexity of this issue, and invite you to join those efforts.
-More information is available at the bottom of this page.
+BAX is pro-vaccination and also realizes that the scope and implementation of many covid-related policies leave much to be desired in terms of equity for communities of color and persons with disabilities, many of whom have been the first to be threatened by the pandemic and too often the last to be protected.
+We are doing our best to work at the intersection of equity and safety in adapting to the constantly evolving landscape of this pandemic.

-In accordance with current CDC recommendations all visitors 2yrs+ to BAX are required to wear a mask securely over their nose and mouth.
+We understand that the nature of performing arts work does not reasonably allow for physical distancing at all times, and this fact makes masking even more important as we all do our best to curb the rise in COVID cases even among fully vaccinated individuals.
 Bandanas or neck gaiters are discouraged for this purpose, and BAX can supply free surgical masks at our Reception desk.
-Masks should be on at all times while indoors, including in the studio(s), office(s), and while engaging in physical activity.
-We understand that the nature of performing arts work does not reasonably allow for physical distancing at all times, and this fact makes masking even more important as we all do our best to curb the rise in COVID cases even among fully vaccinated individuals.